 Implementation of a DPS

-Following a structured and engaged approach to decision making that includes the buy-in from senior stakeholders, obtaining research from others and ensuring formal authorisation of a business case should help lay firm foundations for the implementation to progress in an efficient and effective manner.
+Following a structured and engaged approach to decision making that includes buy-in from senior stakeholders and ensuring formal authorisation of a business case should help lay firm foundations for the implementation to progress in an efficient and effective manner.

 Run a pilot